koordinates/dojo/docscripts/README.txt

 In all of the following examples, a key with "" around it means that it is a text link.
 That is, it does not change.

-Also, it is assumed that if anything begins with a _, then it is replaced by its parents.
-It should be intuitive after looking at the functions.

-Examples:

-* function_names packages have "dojo" as their parent
-* function_names functions have package as their parent
-* etc

 Directory structure (default polymorphic signature is "_"):

 package/